UK business; activity, size and location: 2024

 5. Most regions in the UK saw decreases in the number of businesses

-Please note that, for various reasons, multiple business registrations can be recorded at a single address, as explained in our Multiple business registrations at a single postcode, UK: 2021 methodology, and this can distort data for smaller geographical areas.
+Please note that, for various reasons, multiple business registrations can be recorded at a single address, and this can distort data for smaller geographical areas.
+See our Multiple business registrations at a single postcode methodology for more information.

 Back to table of contents